patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 ## 3. Creating a Build stage

 Before we create our CodeBuild environment, we need to upload a YAML file with all the build commands and specifications.
-This file will be read by CodeBuild everytime a new build must be done.
+This file will be read by CodeBuild everytime a new build job is going to be executed.

 In your Cloud9 environment, click on the menu **File > New File**